 Which iPhones are NFC-enabled?

 Although the first NFC-enabled smartphones were released in 2008, Apple only started to equip all newer iPhone models with an NFC module since the iPhone 6.
-Accordingly, the following iPhone models feature an NFC chip:iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max and iPhone XR.
-However, NFC tags can only be read as of the iPhone 7, older models do not support this function.
+Accordingly, the following iPhone models feature an NFC chip:iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE (1st & 2nd gen.), iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR as well as the iPhone 11 and iPhone 11 Pro (Max)

 Depending on the iPhone model, there are different ways to use the NFC function.
 Starting with iOS 14, the “NFC Tag Reader” function is available by default to all users who have at least an iPhone 7.
 So if you own an iPhone 7 or newer, you no longer need a third-party app to read NFC tags.
 You can turn this feature on by tapping the NFC button in the control center and hold your iPhone near an NFC tag to trigger an action.

 If the button is not visible on your screen, you may need to add it to the Control Center.
 Proceed as follows: